How the Community Meets Needs (7th Grade)

 - identify local resources for those in need.

-- Teacher copy of the Sector Background Information (Attachment One)
+- Teacher copy of the Sector Background Information (Handout One)

-- Student copies of The Four Sectors of the Economy (Attachment Two)
+- Student copies of The Four Sectors of the Economy (Handout Two)

 - Area telephone books